eamigo86/eamigo86/README.md

 ### Hi there, I'm Ernesto

-👨🏽‍💻  &nbsp; A self-motivated tech enthusiast and Python 🐍 &nbsp; evangelist.
-Actually working as Backend Developer at MrMilu with **Python, Django, Docker, GraphQL and PostgreSQL**.
+👨🏽‍💻  &nbsp; A self-motivated tech enthusiast and Python 🐍 &nbsp;evangelist.
+Actually working as Senior Backend Developer at ISN with **Python, Django, Docker, GraphQL and PostgreSQL**.

 <img src="assets/stubparrot.gif" height="30"> Striving to maintain the perfect balance between ***It doesn't work...!
 Why?*** vs ***It works...!
 Why?***.